Dance in India: Dance education

 Since India's independence from colonial rule, numerous schools have opened to further education, training, and socialization through dance classes, or simply a means to exercise and fitness.

 Major cities in India now have numerous schools that offer lessons in dances such as Odissi, Bharatanatyam, and these cities host hundreds of shows every year.
 Dances which were exclusive to one gender, now have participation by both males and females.
 Many innovations and developments in the modern practice of classical Indian dances, states Anne-Marie Geston, are of a quasi-religious type.

 Geographic spread

 Some traditions of the Indian classical dance are practiced in the whole Indian subcontinent, including Pakistan and Bangladesh, with which India shares several other cultural traits.
-Indian mythologies play a significant part in dance forms of countries in South East Asia, an example being the performances based on Ramayana in Javanese dances.
+Indian mythologies play a significant part in dance forms of countries in Southeast Asia, an example being the performances based on Ramayana in Javanese dances.

 Festivals

-Sangeet Natak Akademi organizes dance festivals around India.
+Sangeet Natak Akademi (The National Academy of Music, Dance, and Drama) organizes dance festivals around India.